FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstorestatusselector.md

 If an ID is provided, the method also checks whether the customer is signing in using a specific customer method with the same ID.

-Checks whether the current customer is signing in.

-If an ID is provided, the method also checks whether the customer is signing in using a specific customer method with the same ID.

 **Parameters:**

 Name | Type | Description |